NasiyaPervez/flowshop-heuristics-neh-spt/README.md

 ## What this is

-Coursework for *Optimization Implementation in Production and Logistics* (OVGU Magdeburg), Assignment 3.
+Coursework for *Optimization Implementation in Production and Logistics* (OVGU Magdeburg).
 In a permutation flow-shop every job visits all machines in the same order, and jobs keep that order across machines; the goal is to minimise the makespan.
 Two classic heuristics are implemented: